open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/agent-config.md

 ### Suppressing specific agent instrumentation

+You can suppress agent instrumentation of specific libraries.

 {{% config_option name="otel.instrumentation.[name].enabled" %}} Set to `false`
 to suppress agent instrumentation of specific libraries, where [name] is the corresponding instrumentation name: {{% /config_option %}}